 2. Label freezer bags with date and contents of bag.

-3. Zest the desired amount of lemon zest.
+3. Zest the desired amount.

 4. Squeeze a few drops of lemon juice in the zest.
 This helps the zest stick together better when frozen.

 5. Using a teaspoon, measure the lemon zest and place by the teaspoonfuls on a Silpat, parchment or waxed paper.
-(I like to measure out the zest by the teaspoonful that way when I toss the zest in recipes – it’s already measured out for me).

 6. Pop in the freezer for 30-45 minutes, or until frozen solid and won’t flake apart when touched.